-Distribution: Occurring in the south-central region of Washington; Washington south to Oregon.
+Distribution: Occurring in the east end of the Columbia River Gorge in Washington; Washington to Oregon.

 Conservation Status: Not of concern